vfarah-if/localkubekindexercise/learn-scaling.md

   Creating inventory
   ```

+  - Build an image using `docker-compose` or `docker build`

+    ```bash
+    ❯ docker-compose build inventory.console
+    or
+    ❯ docker build -t digital-dcp-integration-inventory.console:latest .
+    ```

+  - Load the image into your `kind` cluster and update any changes pushed to docker using this line

+    ```bash
+    ❯ kind load docker-image digital-dcp-integration-inventory.console:latest

+    Image: "digital-dcp-integration-inventory.console:latest" with ID "sha256:5e8fb251b4eec6f7060a76d4d05e7a11d43bd60b35a1847606e328aa460d032f" not yet present on node "kind-control-plane", loading...
+    ```

+  - Verify the image is now available in the `kind` cluster

+    ```bash
+    ❯ kind load docker-image digital-dcp-integration-inventory.console:latest

+    Image: "digital-dcp-integration-inventory.console:latest" with ID "sha256:5e8fb251b4eec6f7060a76d4d05e7a11d43bd60b35a1847606e328aa460d032f" found to be already present on all nodes.
+    ```

+  ####

 - Now do the same for search, updating settings and configuring argo with a replica set of 3